 We concentrate on MLPs we believe can expect an increasing demand for services from economic and population growth.
 We seek well-managed businesses with hard assets and stable recurring revenue streams.
 Our focus remains primarily on investing in fee-based service providers that operate long-haul, interstate pipelines.
 We further diversify among issuers, geographies and energy commodities to seek a distribution payment which approximates an investment directly in energy infrastructure MLPs.
-In addition, most energy infrastructure companies are regulated and utilize an inflation escalator index that factors in inflation as a cost pass-through.
-So, over the long-term, we believe MLPs' distributions will outpace inflation and interest rate increases, and produce positive real returns.
+In addition, many energy infrastructure companies are regulated and currently benefit from a tariff inflation escalation index of PPI + 2.65 percent.
+Over the long-term, we believe MLPs' distributions will outpace inflation and interest rate increases, and produce positive real returns.

-Total distributions received from our investments for the 1st quarter 2011 was approximately \$25.7 million.
-This reflects a full quarter's earnings on our total capital and the receipt of a one-time commitment fee of \$200,000 related to a direct MLP investment completed during the quarter.
-On an annualized basis, this equates to 6.49 percent of our average total assets for the quarter.
+Total distributions received from our investments for the 2nd quarter 2011 was approximately \$25.7 million, unchanged as compared to 1st quarter 2011.
+While we received \$116,000 in increased distributions from MLPs for the quarter, the reduction in one-time commitment fees for direct MLP investments of \$120,000 as compared to last quarter offset the increased distributions.
+On an annualized basis, total distributions for the quarter equates to 6.15 percent of our average total assets for the quarter.